oscarmunozh/README/README.md

 ## What I'm looking for

-A junior Cloud or DevOps role (remote preferred) where I can contribute from day one and grow alongside a technical team.
-I'm not looking to be taught everything from scratch — I'm looking for real problems and context to work in.
+A Cloud or DevOps role at a company where infrastructure actually matters — somewhere with scale, technical depth, and room to grow fast.
+Remote preferred.

 ---